Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Quantum defect theory of the van der Waals potentials in quasi-2D and 3D

-For ultracold and dilute molecular gases, the average distance between two molecule is much larger than the Van der waals length and then we usually can model the two-body interaction by the contact interaction associated with the scattering length which contains the information of short range potentials \cite{RMP_FR}.
-Either when one wants to have more accurate two-body scattering properties or when the molecular gases are not enough cold and dilute, we need to consider the Van der waals type shorter range potential, which can be induced from two polar molecules tuning by electric fields \cite{matsuda2020resonant,li2021tuning}.
-More specific, we consider two $^{40}$K$^{87}$Rb molecules prepared in the $|N,m_{N} \rangle=|1,0\rangle$ state, where $N$ is the rotational angular momentum and $m_{N}$ is its projection along the axis of electric field ${\bf E}$.
-Starting from this two-molecular state $|1,0\rangle\otimes|1,0\rangle$ at weak electric field ${\bf E}$, we then increase the strength of electric field $|{\bf E}|$ to across two crossing energy points, where the two molecular states are $|0,0\rangle\otimes|2,\pm1\rangle$ and $|0,0\rangle\otimes|2,0\rangle$, respectively.
+For ultracold and dilute molecular gases, the average distance between two { molecules} is much larger than the {van} der Waals length and then we usually can model the two-body interaction by the contact interaction associated with the scattering length which contains the information of short range potentials \cite{RMP_FR}.
+Either when one wants to have more accurate two-body scattering properties or when the molecular gases are not enough cold and dilute, we need to consider the { van} der Waals type shorter range potential, which can be induced from two polar molecules tuning by electric fields \cite{matsuda2020resonant,li2021tuning}. {In these experiments \cite{matsuda2020resonant,li2021tuning},} two $^{40}$K$^{87}$Rb molecules prepared in the { the rovibrational state $|\nu=0,N=1,m_{N}=0 \rangle=|1,0\rangle$ of the singlet electronic potential $X^{1}\Sigma$ \cite{Ni2008}, where $\nu$ is the vibrational quantum number}, $N$ is the rotational angular momentum and $m_{N}$ is its projection along the axis of electric field ${\bf E}$.
+Starting from this two-molecular state $|1,0\rangle\otimes|1,0\rangle$ at weak electric field ${\bf E}$, { they increased} the strength of electric field $|{\bf E}|$ to across two crossing energy points, where the two molecular states are $|0,0\rangle\otimes|2,\pm1\rangle$ and $|0,0\rangle\otimes|2,0\rangle$, respectively.
 Near the crossing points, the two molecular states are coupled by the dipole interaction which weakly opens the energy gap via a second order perturbation process.
-Thus the effective attractive (repulsive) Van der Waals barrier in the energy curve of these two molecules associated with state $|0,0\rangle\otimes|2,\pm1\rangle$ ($|0,0\rangle\otimes|2,0\rangle$) emerges.
-This new technique for inducing the effective Van der Waals potentials both be realized in quasi-2D \cite{matsuda2020resonant} and 3D \cite{li2021tuning}.
+Thus the effective attractive (repulsive) { van} der Waals barrier in the energy curve of these two molecules associated with state $|0,0\rangle\otimes|2,\pm1\rangle$ ($|0,0\rangle\otimes|2,0\rangle$) emerges.
+This new technique for inducing the effective { van} der Waals potentials both be realized in quasi-2D \cite{matsuda2020resonant} and 3D \cite{li2021tuning}.
 Next, we will construct the quantum defect theories for these systems.

-\subsection{Quantum defect parameter $K_{c}$}
+\subsection{Quantum defect parameter $K_c$}

-In Eqs. (\ref{up1}-\ref{un2}), we have the pair of linearly independent specific solutions.
-Usually, the general solutions are obtained by linearly combining those specific solutions which can be written as
+In Eqs.~(\ref{up1})--(\ref{un2}), we introduced a pair of linearly independent specific solutions.
+The general solution can be expressed as a linear combination of these solutions:

+where the relative amplitude \(K_c^{(\pm)}\) is referred to as the \emph{quantum defect parameter}, which encodes the short-range information of the system.